rowtype-yoga/purescript-parsing-dataview/README.md

 import Data.Text.Decoding (decodeUtf8)

-mkUint8Array :: DataView -> Effect Uint8Array
-mkUint8Array dv = part (buffer dv) (byteOffset dv) (byteLength dv)
+-- Make a `Uint8Array` Typed Array from a `DataView`.
+We can do this -- for the case of `Uint8` because byte arrays are always aligned. mkUint8Array :: DataView -> Effect Uint8Array mkUint8Array dv = part (buffer dv) (byteOffset dv) (byteLength dv)

 do
-  result <- runParserT dataview $ do
+  result <- runParserT dataview do
-    -- Parse a 32-bit big-endian length prefix for the length of the utf8 string, -- in bytes.
-    length      <- anyUint32be
+    -- Parse a 32-bit big-endian length prefix for the length -- of the UTF-8 string in bytes. length      <- anyUint32be
     stringview  <- takeN $ toInt length
     stringarray <- lift $ liftEffect $ mkUint8Array stringview